KNIME logo

 Hadoop

-Hadoop is an open-source framework that allows for distributed processing and storage of large datasets across multiple computing nodes using a cluster of commodity hardware.
+Hadoop is an open-source framework that allows for distributed processing and storage of large datasets across clusters of computers.

 Heatmap